jahraydennis/dsc3.moringa.wk2.IP/README.md

 Introduction

 Presented here is an Exploratory Data Analysis (EDA) for the State of Financial Inclusion (dsc3.moringa.wk2.IP) in four East African countires namely; Kenya, Rwanda, Tanzania, and Uganda.
-The notebook of the project may be found within the github repository (https://github.com/jahraydennis/dsc3.moringa.wk2.IP).
+The notebook of the project may be found within the github repository (https://github.com/jahraydennis/dsc3.moringa.wk2.IP) and through this Google Drive Link https://drive.google.com/open?id=1cjZVI1H-gPLLw4ez_aLQOtCy7OhGXRca.

 Financial Inclusion remains one of the main obstacles to economic and human development in Africa.
 For example, across Kenya, Rwanda, Tanzania, and Uganda only 9.1 million adults (or 13.9% of the adult population) have access to or use a commercial bank account.
 Traditionally, access to bank accounts has been regarded as an indicator of financial inclusion.
 Despite the proliferation of mobile money in Africa and the growth of innovative fintech solutions, banks still play a pivotal role in facilitating access to financial services.
 Access to bank accounts enables households to save and facilitate payments while also helping businesses build up their credit-worthiness and improve their access to other financial services.
 Therefore, access to bank accounts is an essential contributor to long-term economic growth.